 The class of language acquisition applications prove useful in helping students grapple with the new language basics.
 Their access to the language solutions is helped by their strong accessibility via Android or iOS applications.
 The platforms provide ample applications that help with online grammar and vocabulary lessons, capable of engaging low-to-intermediate students and beginners alike (Popielek et al, 2020).

 This article aims to review various language learning applications, focusing on each product’s features, covered languages, and pricing plans.
 It will also zero in on the different purchasing factors you should consider before subscribing to one.
 With this article, it is hoped that parents and educators can find the most suitable language learning app for kids so that they can help their children or students achieve fluency at an optimal age.
+Who knows, these kids might even consider linguistics careers as their interest in learning new languages is cultivated through these apps.

 In the United States, it is said that one in five Americans speak a language other than English in their homes.
 The need for skilled speakers of languages other than English has been studied and discussed for more than 50 years at various levels of government and the private sector (Center of Applied Linguistics, 2014).